ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/builtins/_includes/basic/as_tagged.md

 ## AsTagged, Untag {#as-tagged}

-Wraps the value in the [Tagged data type](../../../types/special.md) with the specified tag, preserving the physical data type. `Untag`: the reverse operation.
+Wraps the value in the [Tagged data type](../../../types/special.md) with the specified tag, preserving the physical data type. `Untag`: The reverse operation.

 Required arguments: